berthayes/cp-zeek/Instructions.md

 Edit them so that $key points to the correct AWS ssh pem file.

 `chmod 755 rscp.sh`

 `chmod 755 rc.sh`

-ssh connect to each host to get rid of banner warnings
+SSH to each host to get rid of banner warnings

 ```for i in `cat all_nodes.txt`; do ssh -oStrictHostKeyChecking=no -i your_aws.pem ubuntu@$i ls; done```